-I can deal only with complaints about waterways owned and operated by the Members, that is the Canal and River Trust and the Avon Navigation Trust.
+I can deal with complaints about waterways owned and operated by the Members, that is the Canal and River Trust and the Avon Navigation Trust.
 This excludes a number of major waterways such as the Bridgewater Canal in Cheshire, the Norfolk Broads, and many rivers.

-Where can I go if my complaint is not about CRT waterways?
+Where can I go if my complaint is not about Trust waterways?

 When can I bring a complaint to the Ombudsman?

-I cannot consider a complaint until you have first given the CRT the opportunity to investigate it.
-You can find details of how to make a complaint at https://canalrivertrust.org.uk/contact-us/making-a-complaint.
-If you have completed the CRT’s complaints process, and are still not satisfied, you have up to 12 months from the date of the CRT’s second level response to ask me to consider your complaint.
+I cannot consider a complaint until you have first given the Member the opportunity to investigate it.
+You can find details of how to make a complaint about the Trust at https://canalrivertrust.org.uk/contact-us/making-a-complaint.
+If you have completed the Trust’s complaints process, and are still not satisfied, you have up to 12 months from the date of the Trust’s second level response to ask me to consider your complaint.

 Can the Ombudsman refuse to consider a complaint?

-In certain circumstances, yes, such as where the complaint has not first been investigated by the CRT, or where it is more than 12 months since the CRT completed its own investigation.
+In certain circumstances, yes, such as where the complaint has not first been investigated by the Member, or where it is more than 12 months since the Member completed its own investigation.
 I can also refuse to deal with a complaint which has already been considered by another body, such as the Charities Commission or the Courts.
-For more information see paragraph 29 of the Rules of the Waterways Ombudsman Scheme.
+For more information see paragraph 32 of the Rules of the Waterways Ombudsman November 2023.
 If I decide not to consider a dispute submitted to me I will tell the parties within three weeks of receiving the Complaint File, which is the information I have received from the consumer and from the trader.

 If the Ombudsman decides to investigate a complaint, how long will it take?

-In the 12 months to 31 March 2015, the average length of time to complete an investigation, from making the decision to open the investigation, to issuing the final decision, was 97 days.
-If the complex cases are excluded it was 71 days.
-Once I receive sufficient information from the complainant to make a decision on whether to open an investigation, it may take only a few days to carry out the decision.
+In the 12 months to 30 September 2023, the average length of time to complete a consumer complaint, from making the decision to open the investigation, to issuing the final decision, was 50 days, but that includes complex cases.
+Once I receive sufficient information from the complainant to make a decision on whether to open an investigation, it may take only a few days to reach my decision.

 In carrying out my work I need to handle various information, mainly about complainants and their complaints.
 Some of it is personal information covered by the Data Protection Act (DPA) and the EU General Data Protection Regulation (GDPR).
 The Ombudsman is registered with the Information Commissioner as a Data Controller and complies with the DPA.
 Under the GDPR, the Ombudsman is a data controller and a data processor.